Exploring the Intersection of Security for Edge Computing and Endpoint – Theresa Lanowitz, Mani Keerthi Nagothu – ESW #340

 - Potential layoffs, and the need to achieve the same goals with less labor and tool overhead

-With a distinguished career in the technology industry, she has held influential roles at companies including Gartner, Borland, Taligent, and Sun Microsystems, significantly impacting application security and emerging technologies.
+With a distinguished career in the technology industry, Theresa has held influential roles at companies including Gartner, Borland, Taligent, and Sun Microsystems, significantly impacting application security and emerging technologies.

 Theresa is a globally respected leader known for her deep and diverse experience in cybersecurity.
-Theresa frequently speaks at major industry conferences, sharing her insights on high tech trends, AI integration, and the evolving threat landscape.
+She frequently speaks at major industry conferences, including RSA and Black Hat sharing her insights on market trends, AI integration, and the evolving threat landscape.
+She’s been published in Forbes, Dark Reading, SC Media, ISMG, InformationWeek, and more, with her contributions reflecting a deep commitment to advancing cybersecurity practices and fostering innovation within the industry.

 Theresa holds a Bachelor of Science in Computer Science from the University of Pittsburgh, Pittsburgh, PA.